Mazda Luce: HC series (1986–1991)

-The Luce Royal Classic (and lesser-spec Limited) was more expensive than its 929 counterpart, featuring greater technical innovation—both were pillarless hardtops.
+The Luce Royal Classic (and lesser-spec Limited) was more expensive than its 929 counterpart, featuring greater technical innovation.
+Both were pillarless hardtops.
 The Royal Classic was factory fitted with a turbocharged 13B Rotary or 2.0-liter V6 engines, electric leather seats, digital speedometer, a cool-box for canned beverages, prominent emblems, electronically adjustable suspension and power options throughout.
 In order to satisfy Japanese regulations concerning exterior dimensions and engine displacement, this generation vehicle was built in two versions; the 3.0-liter V6 was installed in the longer and wider hardtop bodystyle, and the smaller engines, including the rotary engine, were installed in the shorter and narrower sedan bodystyle.
-Japanese owners who chose the rotary engine received financial benefits in a lower annual road tax bill over trim packages with the larger V6 engine.
+Japanese owners who chose the rotary engine over trim packages with the larger V6 engine received financial benefits in the form of a lower annual road tax bill.
 It was the larger model that carried over to the next platform that introduced the Mazda Sentia.

 1991 was the last year of the Luce nameplate.
 The Eunos Cosmo was already on sale (JC), and the HD platform spawned the Mazda Sentia (now exported as the 929), and the Efini MS-9, making 1991 the last year for a four-door rotary powered sedan prior to the RX-8.
-In the 1990s Mazda sold the body stampings to Kia Motors who produced the HC series as Kia Potentia between 1992 and 2001—selling it only in South Korea.
+In the 1990s, Mazda sold the body stampings to Kia Motors, who produced the HC series as Kia Potentia between 1992 and 2001, selling it only in South Korea.

 The export market 929 was also updated in 1986 (1987 in some markets) with the HC platform and a 3.0-liter V6 engine.
 The car was produced through 1991, again lagging behind its Japan-market twin, the Mazda Luce, by one year.
-The 929 began U.S. and Canadian sales in 1987; although predominantly available as a 3.0-liter V6, there were a rare few that made it to the North American market as a four-cylinder 2.2-liter F2 in a RWD configuration.
+The 929 began US and Canadian sales in 1987; although predominantly available as a 3.0-liter V6, there were a rare few that made it to the North American market as a four-cylinder 2.2-liter F2 in a RWD configuration.
 This generation vehicle was sold in North America in sedan bodystyle only beginning with the 1988 model year; the hardtop was not available, nor were the rotary engines.
 Actor James Garner was used as a spokesman introducing the 929 to North America.